 If contrast is being administered, you will have to have blood work drawn within 30 days of your procedure.

 What can I expect before the procedure?

 Once you arrive at the Imaging Center, you will have to register at the front desk.
 Please have your insurance information ready at this time.
-After registration, you will be escorted to a dressing room to put on a gown if you have any metal on your clothing.
+After registration, you will be escorted to a dressing room to put on a gown.
 You will be asked to remove all metal objects including jewelry, watches and hairpins.
-Dyes used in tattoos may contain iron and could heat up during MRI, but this is rarely a problem.
+Dyes used in tattoos may contain iron and could heat up during MRI, however, this is rarely a problem.

 Are there any risks to this procedure?

 An iron-containing implant or cardiac pacemaker may be affected by the strong pull of the magnetic field.